FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-11-02-custom-software.md

 ---

 {: .warning}
-> Uploading your own software is only possible on a Premium plan.
+> Uploading custom software is possible only on Premium plans.

 Before proceeding with this guide, we recommend reading our [server software guide](/minecraft/bedrock/general/server-software) to better understand the terms used below.